mautrix/docs/bridges/index.md

 If you don't want to self-host, some bridges have public instances available (listed on the page of each bridge).
 [Beeper](https://www.beeper.com/) also offers all of these bridges as a service.

+Some of the pages here (particularly the ones under the "Projects in general" header) also apply to some non-bridge projects.